ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 11/Mar/2026:

-1. Uploaded lot of informations, pictures,"shematics", the scripts (cleaned by googles ki) It looks like chaos and yes, it is.
+1. Uploaded lot of informations, pictures,"shematics", the scripts (cleaned by googles AI) It looks like chaos and yes, it is.
 Give me some time.

 12/Mar/2026:

 1. Chill
-2. Make and edit some pictures for dokumentation - future uploads will follow
+2. Make and edit some pictures for documentation - future uploads will follow
 3. Testing the device heavier to find problems
 4. Editing this readme and get a structure
 5. Lot of Test-QSO's - amazig feedbacks came in